 But how can we do this without all that busy work?

 You can use the same approach with dates.
-Suppose we want to adjust these dates forward by 1 week?
+For example, suppose we want to adjust these dates forward by one week?
 Well, remember that dates are just serial numbers.
-So, 1 week equals 7 days.
+So, one week equals seven days.
+To make the adjustment, I can enter 7 in a cell, and then copy.
+Then I follow the same process as before, but this time using the Add option.

-Keep this approach in mind whenever you need to make simple adjustments numeric values and don't want add extra formulas to a worksheet.
+Keep this approach in mind whenever you need to make simple adjustments to numeric values, and you don't want to add extra formulas to a worksheet.